Weld Neck Flanges: Types, Uses, Materials, and More

 Dimensions and Sizes

 Weld neck flanges come in various sizes to fit pipes of different diameters.
-Common dimensions for weld neck flanges under ASME B16.5 (Class 150) include:
+Common dimensions under ASME B16.5 (Class 150) include:

-Custom sizing options are also available for larger outer diameters up to 60″.
-Pressure classes range from Class 150 to Class 2500, with flange face types including RF (Raised Face) and RTJ (Ring Type Joint).
+Custom sizing options are available for outer diameters up to 60″.
+Pressure classes range from Class 150 to Class 2500, with face types including RF (Raised Face) and RTJ (Ring Type Joint).

 Standards for Weld Neck Flanges